Frequently Asked Questions

 - Staff Satisfaction

 These areas are measured using a qualitative semi-structured interview with the agency clinical leadership, a detailed staff qualification review, an examination of documents, and two anonymous staff satisfaction and consumer satisfaction surveys.
+All areas are scored and weighted to provide you with an overall score.
+Items are weighted based on areas of importance.

 What are the possible accreditation decisions?